drbitboy/www_byline/README.md

        +-->pds_byline.cgi
            |
            +-> 1) runs in CWD of TopOfDirectoryTree/cgi-bin/
-           +-> 2) Extracts /byline/holdings/subdir/whatever.txt from CGI environment variable REQUEST_URI
+           +-> 2) Extracts /byline/holdings/sub/whatever.txt from CGI environment variable REQUEST_URI
-           +-> 3) replaces /byline with .. to get path from CWD to actual file ../holdings/subdir/whatever.txt +-> 5) Output HTTP header (Content-type: ...) and initial HTML +-> 4) Loop over lines from that file
+           +-> 3) Mung /byline to be .. to get path from CWD to actual file ../holdings/sub/whatever.txt +-> 5) Output HTTP header (Content-type: ...) and initial HTML +-> 4) Open file from munged REQUEST_URI value and loop over its lines
            |      |
            |      +-> 4.1) prepend Anchor and line number to each line
            |